h3xp/RickDangerousUpdate/README.md

 This is the "main" feature and reason to create this tool.
 This will allow you to easily select single or multiple updates from a mega drive.
-- Download and Install Updates - Allows you to install the updates in a mega drive.
-- Manually Install downloaded updates - allows you to point to a directory, or a single file, containing official updates and process improvement from disk

 ## Fix known bugs